w3c/csswg-drafts/README.md

 You're welcome to contribute!
 If you have something to say for the spatial navigation, please kindly put it on [issues](https://github.com/lgeweb/spatial-navigation/issues) of this repository or send it via [email](mailto://lgewst@gmail.com).
 Let's make the Web to be extensible for the several industries!

 ## Overview
-**Spatial navigation (aka Snav)** is the ability to navigate the focus between focusable elements based on their position within a structured document.
+**Spatial navigation (aka Snav)** is the ability to navigate between focusable elements based on their position within a structured document.
 Spatial navigation is often called 'directional navigation' which enables four(4) directional navigation.
 Users are usually familiar with the 2-way navigation using tab key for the forward direction and shift+tab key for the backward direction, but not familiar with the 4-way navigation using arrow keys.

 Regarding TV remote control, game console pad, IVI jog dial with 4-way keys, and Web accessibility, the spatial navigation has been a rising important input mechanism in several industries.
 If the Web can embrace the spatial navigation and effectively support the functionalities in Web engines and W3C APIs, it will be more promising technology for existing products as mentioned above and various upcoming smart devices.